What is a concentrated stock position?

 - How many single stocks outperform the market?
 Between 1987 and April 2024, roughly 67% of individual stocks underperformed the Russell 3000.
 Of the underperformers, 39% actually lost money.
 (BlackRock)

-6 ways to manage a concentrated stock position
+Overview: 7 ways to manage a concentrated stock position

 In no particular order, here are some strategies to reduce the risk of concentrated stock holdings.
 Although all these approaches won’t be right for all investors, often it’s advantageous to consider multiple strategies to diversify.

 Options are often used in various hedging strategies, including single stock risk management strategies.
-In the right situations, investors can use options trading strategies to diversify, reduce risk, or generate income from a large stock holding.
+In the right situations, investors can use options trading strategies to diversify, reduce risk, and/or generate income from a large stock holding.
 Here are a few simple examples depending on the goals.

 Cashless collar